 Starting at Dundonald Castle, follow this ancient route used in the 18th century to transport tea, wine, brandy, rum and tobacco inland from the cargo boats arriving in Troon!
 It covers an extremely varied terrain with everything from woodland paths to tarmac roads to long grass and then sand thrown in the mix!
 You will pass a quiet reservoir, walk through Fullarton Woods then across Royal Troon Golf Course, finishing it off with a stroll along Troon’s sandy Beach.
 The views across to Isle of Arran are not to be missed so be sure to keep this one for a clear day!

-Car parking available at Dundonald Castle (KA2 9HD).
-We also left a car in Troon (car park at bottom of B749/Craigend Road – KA10 7LE) which was waiting for us at the end of the walk.
-Otherwise you can walk back making it 14 miles in total.
+Car parking available at Dundonald Castle Visitor Centre (KA2 9HD).
+We also left a car in Troon South Beach Esplanade car park (KA10 7LE) which was waiting for us at the end of the walk.
+If using public transport there are local bus services between Troon and Dundonald.

 Route: From Dundonald Castle Visitor Centre follow the footpath which goes West from the information board, passing a kids play park on your right-hand side.
 Ignore paths on your right leading into a residential area 250m along.
 Once in the woods you will cross a footbridge and arrive at a 3-way crossroads.
 Take the path on your left (South East).
 Note the short wooden marker posts with green arrow discs on them – follow these to stay on the Smuggler’s Trail.
 When you reach an obvious fork 700m along, turn left (South East).
 Almost immediately turn right (South West) as indicated by a marker post.
 A further 300m along ignore a path on your left, instead continuing South West for a further 600m to the edge of a reservoir.
 Continuing ahead with the reservoir on your right-hand side, the path turns to the right (North West) when you reach the far end of the reservoir and follows the line of a wall for a short distance before you turn left (South West) to pick up a track passing a disused quarry.
 Keep left (South West) at a fork, to walk along a minor road which passes a cluster of houses and farms, before leading you over A78/Troon bypass via a footbridge and onto A759.
 Turn left (South East) and use the roadside pavement to reach the village of Loans.
 At a roundabout continue ahead (South East) onto B746 / Main Street.
 This section lasts for 1.8km.
 Turn right (South West) down a farm track (there is a Smuggler’s Trail way marker).
 After only 160m when you reach a gate turn right to walk along a narrow path alongside a field.
 The Darley Burn will be on your left-hand side and after 360m you will reach a footbridge on your left.
 Cross the bridge and turn right (West) as indicated by the way marker.
 You will reach a surfaced road where you turn left (South).
 This tree-lined tarmac road continues South for approx 860m through Fullarton Woods, past the toilet block and car park and Rugby Club.
 The surfaced road turns into a gravel track which you should follow, still South, for 420m.
 Turn right (West) to pass the entrance to Crosbie Cemetery.
 The path disappears here.
 Cut across the grass and take care crossing Monktonhill Road to pick up a track clearly visible heading into the trees at the other side.
 This section can be very muddy.
 After 420m you will come to a gate and the B749/Southwood Road.
 Cross the road carefully and again the onward route is clearly visible straight ahead.
 You will emerge onto the Prestwick-Troon cycle track – turn left (South) then use the ramp to access the footbridge over the railway line and on to Royal Troon Golf Course.
 The right of way across the golf course lasts for 600m in a South West direction.
 Continue ahead to go over the top of the sand dues to arrive onto Troon Beach.
 Turn right (North West) on the beach and walk along the coastline.
 After approx 1.4km use the wooden steps to leave the beach and reach Troon South Beach Esplanade car park just off the promenade.